 How to talk to your CFO about customer experience and revenue growth

 Last month we introduced the topic of Customer Experience ROI and the complexity of building a good business case for it.
 The Customer Experience business case is strong, but not easy to prove.
-Today we focus on two big winners of a successful customer experience investment – revenue and customer growth of your business.
+Today we focus on two big wins of a successful implementation of your customer experience strategy – revenue and customer growth of your business.

 Proving customer experience-driven revenue benefits is a challenge you can win.
 It involves team members from each level who need to engage cross functionally.
 You need to build a comprehensive analysis with many assumptions and commitments in the future.